 MFA: University of Iowa: Theatre Arts

-Women's history, History of the West, issues of fair use, Alcott's pseudonymous "sensation stories"; myth and gender; Fairy Tales.
+Women's history, etymology, myth and gender, the literary fairy tale, history of the West, issues of fair use, Alcott's pseudonymous "sensation stories," the "Shakespeare question" & Christopher Marlowe.

 Catching Heaven, a novel (Ballantine)